bhattlab/MGEfinder/README.md

 4. [Detailed user manual](https://github.com/bhattlab/MGEfinder/wiki/User-manual)

 ## Special note on site-specific itegrative mobile elements
 While MGEfinder can detect a wide variety of site-specific integrative mobile elements, it is best suited for transposable elements.
 For example, certain types of tRNA-targeting mobile elements will be missed by MGEfinder by default because of their unique integration mechanism, whereby they replace the target sequence with a new sequence to repair the tRNA.
-But MGEfinder can still find these integrativ elements if you adjust the parameters properly.
+But MGEfinder can still find these integrative elements if you adjust the parameters properly.
 If you would like advice on how to do this, please open an [issue](https://github.com/bhattlab/MGEfinder/issues) with your request.

 ## Publication
 Durrant, M. G., Li, M. M., Siranosian, B. A., Montgomery, S. B. & Bhatt, A. S. [A Bioinformatic Analysis of Integrative Mobile Genetic Elements Highlights Their Role in Bacterial Adaptation](https://www.cell.com/cell-host-microbe/fulltext/S1931-3128(19)30546-3). *Cell Host & Microbe* 0, (2019)